Jearny58/Jearny58.github.io/_posts/2019-08-12-nlp-chronicles-aug-12th-2019.md

 `V = {a, along, and, as, at, beautiful, branches, bunch, burst, day, fox, fox's, from, gazed, grapes, hanging, he, juice, longingly, mouth, of, one, ready, ripe, seemed, spied, the, them, to, trained, tree, vine, watered, with}`

 This _lexicon_ includes all the words used in our _corpus_.
 So this brings us back to our original question: how do you derive a vector from a document?
-So let's take the first sentence (or rather document) and, using our vocabulary above, create a sparse vector of word counts:
+So let's take the first sentence/document (i.e. d1) and, using our vocabulary (i.e. `V`) above, create a sparse vector of word counts:

-$$\bar V(d) = \left( 4,1,0,0,0,1,1,1,0,1,1,0,1,0,1,1,0,0,0,0,2,1,0,1,0,0,1,0,0,1,1,1,0,0 \right)$$
+`V(d1) = (4,1,0,0,0,1,1,1,0,1,1,0,1,0,1,1,0,0,0,0,2,1,0,1,0,0,1,0,0,1,1,1,0,0)`

+Ok what are these random numbers?

+The represent the number of times a word in each index of the vocabulary appears in our first sentence/document.
+So the `4` at the beginning means that the letter `a` appears four times in our first document.
+If you keep going along, you find how many appearances each word in the vocabulary makes.
+Now that we see the connection, what does the `1` immediately to the right of `4` represent?
+Well if we look back up at `V` we see that the word `along` takes the second spot, and the subsequent `1` means that `along` appears once in document `d1` (i.e. the first sentence).